Sahil1786/Petari/README.md

 Admins have special privileges and access to manage the platform.
 The admin login page provides authentication for authorized personnel to perform administrative tasks, such as managing user accounts, overseeing donations, and maintaining the system.

 ![Admin Login Page](https://github.com/Sahil1786/Petari/assets/111786720/fb1cc46a-e3ad-40fd-93c6-268849e05e91)

-## Contribution

-Contributions to PETARI are welcome!
-If you'd like to contribute to the project, please follow these steps:
-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/contribution`)
-3. Make your changes
-4. Commit your changes (`git commit -am 'Add new feature'`)
-5. Push to the branch (`git push origin feature/contribution`)
-6. Create a new Pull Request

-## Tags

-- Food Redistribution
-- Food Donation
-- Hunger Relief
-- Sustainability
-- Web Development
-- Community Impact
-- Technology for Good